 End Sub

-2 Methods to Calculate Time Difference in Excel VBA (Step by Step Analysis)
+VBA Code to Calculate the Time Difference in Excel VBA

 So, without further delay, let’s move to our main discussion.
 You can calculate the number of days between two dates in 2 ways with VBA.